A Place of Wellness on Oak Street in Solvang

 How It Works:

-Working with the fascia and channels to break up stagnation and improve circulation benefits a variety of ailments.
+Working with the fascia and channels to break up stagnation and improve circulation will benefit a variety of ailments.
 Tunia and shiatsu are forms of massage that correct imbalances in the facsia or connective tissue.
 Cupping is used to free stuck blood and congestion in the fascia.
-Moxa is applied on the end of an acupuncture needle or held a couple inches from the skin in a moxa pole.
+Moxa is compressed into a pole and held a couple inches from the skin.
 It warms the channels, smooths the flow of energy and blood and strengthens the yang energy.
 Qigong improves the flow of the energetic components of the mind and body through electrical channels.